This blog may contain affiliate links. Read our disclosure policy for more info.

 The Fraser Valley just outside of Vancouver is a beautiful wine region producing some really tasty wines.
 A wine tour to the Fraser Valley will take you around to some of the best wineries and you get to sample all of the wine for yourself!
 Sounds like a good day if you ask me!

-This Fraser Valley Wine tour is a five-hour tour that takes you to five different wineries where you can try a variety of boutique wines.
-The tour will pick you up and drop you off at your Vancouver hotel so all you have to worry about is having a brilliant day!
+This Fraser Valley Wine tour is a five-hour tour that costs $165 CAD and takes you to five different wineries where you can try at least 12 samples of boutique wines.
+A light lunch such as a charcuterie platter is also included.
+The tour departs near Canada Place so all you have to worry about is getting there and having a brilliant day!

 27. Ride in a seaplane